-Intrinsic in Arm Compiler 5 Function Support in Arm Compiler for Embedded 6 Header file for Arm Compiler for Embedded 6 sqrtf single precision version of sqrt.
-No - ssat Inserts an SSAT instruction.
+Intrinsic in Arm Compiler 5 Function Support in Arm Compiler for Embedded 6 Header file for Arm Compiler for Embedded 6 sqrtf Single precision version ofsqrt.
+No. We recommend using the C library functions. math.h ssat Inserts an SSAT instruction.
 Error if the SSAT instruction is not supported.
 Yes arm_acle.h strex Inserts an appropriately sized Store Exclusive instruction.
 No. This intrinsic is deprecated in ACLE 2.0. - strexd Inserts a doubleword Store Exclusive instruction.
 No. This intrinsic is deprecated in ACLE 2.0. - strt Insert an appropriately sized STRT instruction.
 No - swp Inserts an appropriately sized SWP instruction.
 Yes.
-However, the SWP instruction is deprecated, and Arm does not recommend the use ofswp. arm_acle.h usat Inserts a USAT instruction.
+However, the SWP instruction is deprecated, and we do not recommend the use ofswp. arm_acle.h usat Inserts a USAT instruction.
 Error if the USAT instruction is not supported.
 Yes arm_acle.h wfe Inserts a WFE instruction.
 Error if the WFE instruction is not supported.
 Yes arm_acle.h wfi Inserts a WFI instruction.
 Error if the WFI instruction is not supported.
 Yes arm_acle.h yield Inserts a YIELD instruction.
 Error if the YIELD instruction is not supported.
 Yes arm_acle.h Armv6 SIMD intrinsics Inserts an Armv6 SIMD instruction.
 No - ETSI intrinsics 35 intrinsic functions and 2 global variable flags specified in ETSI G729 used for speech encoding.
 These are provided in the Arm headers in dspfns.h.
 No - C55x intrinsics Emulation of selected TI C55x compiler intrinsics.
 No - vfp_status Reads the FPSCR.
-Yes arm_compat.h FMA intrinsics Intrinsics for fused-multiply-add on the Cortex ® -M4 or Cortex-A5 processor in c99 mode.
+Yes arm_compat.h FMA intrinsics Intrinsics for fused-multiply-add on the Cortex [®] -M4 or Cortex-A5 processor in c99 mode.
 No -

-5.5 Diagnostics for pragma compatibility
+4.5 Diagnostics for pragma compatibility